Lucasdoreac/mcp-continuity-tool/README.md

 To publish this package to NPM or update an existing version:

-1. Ensure you are logged into NPM with appropriate permissions:
+1. Ensure you are logged in to NPM with appropriate permissions:
     ```bash
     npm login
     ```